 A Queer Femme of Color Dreaming Her Way Home

-A transformative memoir by a queer disabled woman of colour and abuse survivor.
+A transformative memoir by a queer disabled person of colour and abuse survivor.

 Lambda Literary Award and Judy Grahn Award for Lesbian Nonfiction finalist

 In 1996, poet Leah Lakshmi Piepzna-Samarasinha, carrying only two backpacks, caught a Greyhound bus in America and ran away to Canada.
-She ended up in Toronto, where she was welcomed by a community of queer punks of colour offering promises of love and revolution, yet she remained haunted by the reasons she left home in the first place.
-This passionate, riveting memoir is a mixtape of dreams and nightmares, of immigration court lineups and queer South Asian dance nights; it is an intensely personal road map and an intersectional, tragicomic tale that reveals how a disabled queer woman of colour and abuse survivor navigates the dirty river of the not-so-distant past and, as the subtitle suggests, "dreams her way home."
+They ended up in Toronto, where they were welcomed by a community of queer punks of colour offering promises of love and revolution, yet they remained haunted by the reasons she left home in the first place.
+This passionate, riveting memoir is a mixtape of dreams and nightmares, of immigration court lineups and queer South Asian dance nights; it is an intensely personal road map and an intersectional, tragicomic tale that reveals how a disabled queer woman of colour and abuse survivor navigates the dirty river of the not-so-distant past and, as the subtitle suggests, "dreams their way home."

 "The LGBTIQ community should lift its ears to receive Leah Lakshmi Piepzna-Samarasinha.
-Her vision stands to rearrange the ways we approach community, creating art, and loving.
-Every time I've heard her read, I've come away new."
+Their vision stands to rearrange the ways we approach community, creating art, and loving.
+Every time I've heard them read, I've come away new."